 \IHE groups include persons that share a common membership (e.g., Greek or other social organization, athletic teams, sports and recreation clubs, academic cohort, workplace on campus).
-Epidemiological links require the infected persons to have been present at some point in the same setting during the same time period while infectious.
+Epidemiological links require the

 IHE Residential Setting\: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period within the same or multiple dwellings that share a common area.